krlaa/church_attendence/README.md

 ## Features

 * Scans a nfc tag for valid name and uploads to  Google Firebase
-* Also allows to check attendence history
+* Allows to check attendence history

 ## Getting Started